-Dia Xeiros is a slightly-larger-than-a-hole-in-the-wall souvlaki place right in the centre of the city (Omonia).
-At first it caught my attention with its sign reading “pita with fresh vegetables: €2”, complete with a tasty-looking picture of the relevant food item.
+Dia Xeiros is a slightly-larger-than-a-hole-in-the-wall souvlaki place 200m or so from Omonia Sq.
+What originally caught my attention was its sign reading “pita with fresh vegetables: €2”, complete with a tasty-looking picture.
 Always on the lookout for vegetarian-friendly places in Athens as I am, and thank Artemis there’s no shortage of them, one day I was passing by and I decided to try it.
 I was not disappointed.

 Mrs. Despo, the owner of Dia Xeiros and the lady who made me my vegetable pita, told me that her business is family-run and that everything she serves is made on the spot.
 She was very friendly and when I ordered my vegetarian pita she even expressed her disappointment that it wasn’t wintertime and there was thus no broader variety of vegetables to include.
 I wasn’t surprised when just the tomato, french fries/potato chips, lettuce, onion and sauce really tasted like something delicious I’d make at home.